 About the Course

-This course is offered by the NASA Planetary Protection Office has developed a course on planetary protection policies and practices to familiarize current and future practitioners with NASA and COSPAR planetary protection programs.
-The course is held twice a year at different locations in the United States and once a year in Europe.
-It provides a comprehensive review of all applicable policies, practices and procedures necessary to implement a successful planetary protection program, emphasizing integration of managerial, administrative, and laboratory activities.
+This course is offered by the NASA Planetary Protection Office and focuses on familiarizing current and future planetary protection practitioners with NASA and COSPAR policies and practices.
+The course is held annually at Kennedy Space Center in the United States, and once a year in Europe.
+This course provides a comprehensive review of all applicable policies, practices, and procedures required to implement a successful planetary protection program, and emphasizes an integration of managerial, administrative, and laboratory activities.

-This course is designed for managers, engineers, designers, lab technicians and others interested in learning about the theory behind and application of planetary protection principles.
-Participants learn how the work of personnel with diverse skills and responsibilities is coordinated to implement successful planetary protection programs.
+This course is designed for managers, engineers, designers, lab technicians, and others interested in the theory and application of planetary protection principles.
+Participants will learn how personnel with diverse skill sets and responsibilities are coordinated to implement successful and compliant programs.
 The course also provides hands-on training in microbial sampling and data management.
-It is taught by experts in the field with years of practical experience in all aspects of planetary protection, and is supported by the NASA Planetary Protection Office.
+The planetary protection course is taught by experts in the field with years of practical experience in all aspects of planetary protection, and is supported by the NASA Planetary Protection Office.